 In the spring of 1984, Bob and Coni found a perfect “first” spot in Wheaton, Illinois.
 It was only 100 miles or so from the Waterford farm.
 This allowed the 2 farms to share supplies, equipment, and livestock.
 This not only kept the costs down but allowed Bob and Coni to spend more time at home with their family.
 They went a step further and opened in the fall giving all their customers a free pumpkin.
 Again, Bob and Coni were on their way.
 In 1985, they opened seasonal (spring and fall) petting farms in Roseland, New Jersey and Irving, California.
 In 1986, they opened a petting farm in Floral Park, New York.
 In fall 1991, they opened another petting farm in Jessup, Maryland that services the Baltimore, Maryland and Washington, DC area.

 As you might suspect, Bob and Coni were getting older and they found the Wisconsin weather a little cold so they headed south to Florida.
-Retire, however, is not in their vocabulary.
+Retire, however, was not in their vocabulary.
 In November 1988, they opened a second, full-time petting farm in Kissimmee, Florida.
-This beautiful farm operates 363 days a year and is where Bob and Coni called home until they passed away within 25 days of each other in 2015.
+This beautiful farm operated 363 days a year and where Bob and Coni called home until they passed away, within 25 days of each other, in 2015.

 Currently Green Meadows Farms is owned and operated by members of the Keyes family in the following cities: Waterford, WI (Charlie and Mavis Keyes); Kissimmee, FL, Orange, CT and Floral Park, NY (Dan Keyes); Hazlet, NJ (Tim Keyes); Jessup, MD, Grand Prairie, TX and Frederick, MD (Ken and Gail Keyes) and Mulberry Lane Farm, Sherwood, WI (Pat and Bonnie Keyes).
 We are proud to say that over 500,000 visitors pass through the gates of Green Meadows Farm each year.